 Sooke's housing mix, which is currently made up of mostly single family dwellings, has not kept pace with the community's evolving needs and desires.
-To support the health, well-being, and resilience of residents, we will need to provide more diverse and affordable housing choices for seniors, young singles, families, and those that are most vulnerable within the community.
+To support the health, well-being, and resilience of residents, we will need to work with partners to provide more diverse and affordable housing choices for seniors, young singles, families, and those that are most vulnerable within the community.